jbananak-jfrog/ReadME-ML/docs/AI Catalog/use-models/integrate-models-in-your-code.md

    ```
 10. Copy the code snippet into your code editor.
 You can now use this model in your applications.

-## Open Source Models
+## &#x20;Model Packages

-After an open-source model has been allowed, the **Use Model** and **Deploy** buttons appear in the _Model information_ window, allowing you to either use the model with the transformers library or to use it in all your applications.
+After a model. package has been allowed, the **Use Model** and **Deploy** buttons appear in the _Model information_ window, allowing you to either use the model with the transformers library or to use it in all your applications.

 **Using the Model with Your Transformers Library vs. Deploying:**

 * **Use Model:** Enables you to integrate the model with the transformers library, you use the model locally within your development environment.
 This approach is ideal for experimenting, testing, and small-scale applications.
 For instructions, see below.
 * **Deploy:** Deploying the model through this platform involves configuring it to run within a managed infrastructure.
 Once deployed, the model can be accessed and used across all your applications, facilitating consistent performance and scalability.
-For instructions, see <Anchor label="Deploy Model Packages (Open source)" title="Deploy Model Packages (Open source)" href="/docs/deploy-model-packages--open-source-">Deploy Model Packages (Open source)</Anchor>.
+For instructions, see [Deploy Model Packages](doc:deploy-model-packages-open-source).

 **▶ To use the allowed model only with the transformers library:**